xnhil/em-dosbox/README.md

 fetch SDL 2 from Emscripten Ports and build it.
 If you want to use a different copy of SDL 2, specify a path as in
 `./configure --with-sdl2=/path/to/SDL-emscripten`.

+If you want to use emterpreter sync support, use a version of Emscripten after 1.29.4, and give the `--enable-sync` option to `./configure`.
+This is required if you want to interactively use the DOS shell, run batch files or run programs from other programs.

 If the Emscripten
 [memory initialization file](https://kripken.github.io/emscripten-site/docs/optimizing/Optimizing-Code.html#memory-initialization)